For Parents of 9th Grade Students

 - Buses run on a modified schedule.

 Shortly after the last midyear exam, the freshman class traditionally boards two school buses and travels to Boston to skate at the Frog Pond.
 Students can bring their own skates or rent them at the pond - the cost is the same for all students.
-After skating, students and advisors walk to Quincy Market where they spend about an hour of free time to grab dinner or do some shopping before meeting the bus to head back to Thayer.
+Before skating, students and advisors head Quincy Market where they spend about an hour of free time to grab lunch or do some shopping before walking to the Frog Pond for skating.
 This is not a mandatory trip, but the majority of the class generally attends.

 Grades and Comments